-(F) the second during reasonable hours, but not organizations access to the property during reasonable hours, but not the buffer area, for the purpose of removing plants, shrubs, acc. prior to grading, provided that such groups indemnify and hold harmlass to grading, provided that any and all loss or damage arising out of the Developers against any and all loss or damage arising out of such activities.
+(x) The Developers agree to allow appropriate community. - organizations access to the property during reasonable hours, but not the buffer area, for the purpose of removing plants, shrubs, atc. prior to grading, provided that such groups indemnify and hold harmless to grading, provided that such groups indemnify and hold harmless the Developers against any and all loss or damage arising out of the Developers reserve the right to retain certain such activities.
 The Developers reserve the right to retain certain such activities, etc. which shall be properly designated.
-Groups shrubs, plants, etc. which shall be properly designated by the DHA and allowed access for these purposes must be approved by the DHA and allowed by a Board Member, designated by the Board of DHA.
+Groups shrubs, plants, etc. which shall be properly designated by the DHA and allowed access for these purposes must be approved by the DHA and accompanied by a Board Member, designated by the Board of DHA.

-The Developers hereby declars that the Property described 4. in Exhibit "A" is and shall be developed, owned, occupied, operated, . transferred, sold and conveyed subject to the covenants and restrictions hereinabove set forth, all of which are for the purpose of enhancing and protecting the value, desirability and attractiveness of the Property and the property owned by the Adjoining Property Owners.
-Such covenants and restrictions shall be binding on all . parties having or acquiring any right, title or interest in the , Property or any part thereof and shall inurs to the benefit of each owner thereof, the Adjoining Property Owners, and the DHA.
-The covenance and restrictions contained herein shall run with the Property for a period of twenty (20) years.
-At the and of such twenty (20) year period, upon the request of the DHA, the Developers and their successors or assigns agree to renew said covenants and restrictions and subject the Property to said covenants and restrictions for an additional\cuenty-(20) year-period. - Norwithstanding anything contained herein to the contrary, in the event that construction of the entrance way and the perimeter road on the Property pursuant to paragraph 3(b) herein are not substantially completed within two (2) years from the data hereof, then and in that event, the restrictions contained in paragraphs 3(c) and 3(j) herein providing respectively for entrances and exits to the Property and for the development of the Property in a unified plan. shall cease to be covenants and restrictions running with the Froperty of any portion thereof.
+The Developers heraby declars that the Property described in Exhibit "A" is and shall be developed, owned, occupied, operated, . transferred, sold and conveyed subject to the covenants and restrictions hereinabove set forth, all of which are for the purpose of enhancing and proceeding the value, desirability and attractiveness of the Property and the property owned by the Adjoining Property Owners.
+Such covenants and restrictions shall be binding on all . parties having or acquiring any right, title or interest in the Property or any part thereof and shall inure to the benefit of each owner thereof, the Adjoining Property Owners, and the DHA.
+The covenants and restrictions contained herein shall run with the Property for a period of twenty (20) years.
+At the end of such twenty (20) year period, upon the request of the DNA, the Developers and their successors or assigns agree to renew said covenents and restrictions and subject the Property to said covenants and restrictions for an additional\twenty-(20) year-period. - Notwithstanding anything contained herein to the contrary, in the event that construction of the entrance way and the perimeter road on the Property pursuant to paragraph 3(b) herein are not substantially completed within two (2) years from the data hereof, then and in that event, the restrictions contained in paragraphs 3(e) and 3(j) herein providing respectively for entrances and exits to the Property and for the development of the Property in a unified plan. shall cease to be covenants and restrictions running with the Property or any portion thereof.
 Except as herein provided, all other covenance and rescrictions contained herein shall remain in full force and effect.

-5. Solomon J. Banks and Myron D. Wolf join in the execution horeof as the holders of security interests in that portion of the Property ounced by S. Lowell Warmock to evidence and confirm their consent to the covenants and restrictions contained horsin, and do horeby subordinate the lien of their security interests to the covenants and restrictions contained herein.
+5. Solomon J. Banks and Myron D. Wolf join in the execution horsel as the holders of security interests in that portion of the Property owned by S. Lowell Warmock to evidence and confirm their consent to the covenants and restrictions contained horsin, and do horsely subordinate the lien of their security interests to the covenants and restrictions contained haroin.

-6. Peachtree Yaderal Savings and Loan Association joins in the execution hereof as the holder of a security interest in that portion of the Property owned by Ciccro Garner, Douglas W. Morgan and Curtis R.
+6. Peacheres Tederal Savings and Loan Association joins in the execution hereof as the holder of a security interest in the portion of the Property owned by Gierro Garner, Douglas W. Horgen and Curtis R.